First American Woman to Climb Mt. Everest, Author and Inspirational Speaker.

 Donahue is known for insightful presentations that are both heart touching and hilarious.
 He is a spellbinding storyteller with a special gift for inspiring international audiences.
 All of Steve’s presentations are deeply researched to be industry specific, immediately relevant and packed with actionable content.

-Adventurer, Expedition Leader, Motivational and Leadership Speaker, Author, Physician Assistant
+Adventurer, Expedition Leader, Motivational & Leadership Speaker, Author and Physician Assistant

 Jeff’s skills have been acquired not only on the highest peaks around the world, but also through guiding blind climber Erik Weihenmayer on extraordinarily challenging objectives including the summit of Mt Everest and a 2nd place finish on ABC’s adventure series, Expedition Impossible.
 While filming the series Everest Air for the Travel Channel, Jeff served as the chief medic and team leader for the highest helicopter-based Search and Rescue team in the world on the flanks of Mt Everest.

 Also contributing to Jeff’s expertise are his experiences as the co-founder and Expedition Leader for the injured US veteran program, No Barriers Warriors - as well as his time spent on the front lines in Iraq leading a team of emergency medics in their efforts to save the lives of injured soldiers and civilians.